civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: "Turns to growth" display on main map
 Added: Support for immobile units
 Added: Ranged bombarding
-Changed: The method by which televangelists are recognized as special
+Changed: The method by which teleevangelists are recognized as special
 Changed: Method of caravan cost fix - now mods should have reasonable caravan costs
 Changed: Default colour scheme to get player 1 blue by default
 Added: Detailed changelog to playtest version